jaimegarza/jaimegarza.github.io/syntax/lexer.md

 }
 ```

 Tokens have an **identifier**.
 In the previous example, the identifier is INTEGER.
 This identifier is used in syntactical rules, or productions in the grammar.
 A token also has a **name**.
 A name can then be used to appear in error messages as opposed to the identifier.
 For instance, in the previous examples the name is *an integer*.
 With this name, the grammar can produce errors like *"expecting an integer"*.
+The default name is the same as the identifier.

+A token can also have **lexer code** associated with it.
+It is optional.
+It is represented by having an equals sign plus additional code.
+If it is a single line of code, in Java, C and Javascript, finish it with a semicolon.
+If it is multi-line, open with a curly brace afte the equals sign.
+Syntax will match opening and closing curly braces after that.
+For pascal, always end the lexical code with %.

+Please note that the matching of curly braces is literal, not contextual.
+What this means is that you use a "{" in a string constant, it will be matched as an opening.
+For this reason, use of curly braces needs to be balanced, and curly braces in strings need to be entered with their matching hexadecimal/octal escape equivalents.

-A token can also have a type.
+A token can also have a **type**.
 A type is an element of a data structure called the %struct, %union, %class or %stack (They are all synonyms and you can choose the one you want.
 For C it is usually %union, while in Java it could be %class.)
 Independently of what is selected, we will call it the %struct.
 A %struct can be constructed as follows, for Java:

 ```
 %class {